 Washington International Piano Arts Council (WIPAC) was established in 2001 to promote international friendship and mutual understanding among nations, to provide an educational forum for all levels of professional and non-professional pianists, to help generate a renaissance of interest in great piano artistry, and to provide venues worldwide where classical music can flourish in many communities.

 To further its goals, WIPAC has developed a 5 Year Plan which aims to make the organization take on an expanded mission.
 In addition, a sponsor gift-giving brochure is available upon request.
-Over the past 14 consecutive years, WIPAC has hosted an annual Festival of Music and an International Piano Artists Competition for nonprofessional piano artists 31years and older in Washington, DC, during the months of July/August.
-It is the only competition of its kind that has been presented consecutively year after year, in the U.S.A.
-Our sister competition in Paris is in its 28th year in 2017, and WIPAC will be in its 15th year.
-WIPAC also hosts annually the unique and exciting “Winners Grand Prix Piano Concert” in April, which features multiple winners of international piano competitions for adult nonprofessional piano artists.
+Over the past 16 consecutive years, WIPAC has hosted an annual Festival of Music and an International Piano Artists Competition for nonprofessional piano artists 31years and older in Washington, DC during the months of July/August.
+It is the only competition of its kind in the USA that has been presented consecutively year after year, for so long.
+Our sister competition in Paris is in its 30th consecutive year.
+In 2019, and WIPAC will be in its 17th consecutive year.
+WIPAC also hosts annually the unique and exciting “Winners Grand Prix Piano Concert” in April, which features multiple winners of international piano competitions for adult nonprofessional piano artists, and several other piano events in Washington, DC, featuring highly distinguished piano artists.

 WIPAC presents pianists in cooperation with universities, orchestras, museums and embassies throughout the Washington, DC METRO area, and has branches of cooperation in Maryland, Pennsylvania (Cheney U.), Azerbaijan; Japan & Poland.
 In 2015, WIPAC presented the First Festival of Piano Music in Yokohama, Kanagawa Prefecture, Japan, in partnership with Maryland State Sisterhood Program under the auspices of the Office of the Secretary of State and The Kanagawa Prefecture Government.

-Detailed information on the WIPAC piano competition is provided as soon as available on the COMPETITIONS page of this website.
+Detailed information on the WIPAC piano competition is provided as soon as available on the COMPETITIONS page of the www.wipac.org website.
 Interested pianists are encouraged to contact WIPAC for further information on dates, eligibility, and preparation requirements.
 Previous year requirements may be used by applicants as a basis to prepare repertoire.
 Final application forms for the next competition are posted in March or April.
-Venue locations are announced later.
+Venue locations for August are announced later.

 We cordially invite our audiences and supporters to join our membership and support groups so that we may continue to make piano music artistry flourish in our community.
 Let great music live and continue to enrich our hearts and minds and bring peace to our world!